Yarra Valley customers to benefit from new sewerage system

 The new system has been designed to allow all adjacent properties to connect.
 Some properties are suitable to continue onsite wastewater treatment and can choose to retain a septic system or connect voluntarily to the new sewerage network.

-Up to 11,000 properties in the Yarra Valley, the Dandenong Ranges and the outer northern and eastern suburbs of Melbourne were built before modern sewerage services were available.
+Many properties in the Yarra Valley, the Dandenong Ranges and the outer northern and eastern suburbs of Melbourne were built before modern sewerage services were available.

 These properties still operate on septic tanks, but many septic tank systems do not meet current standards and can be inconvenient and difficult for customers to maintain.